 3. Trojans: A Trojan is a type of malware that disguises itself as a legitimate program or file and tricks the user into executing it.
 Trojans can be used to steal data, create backdoors, or provide remote access to a compromised system.

-4. Ransomware: Ransomware is a type of malware that encrypts files on a system and demands payment in exchange for the decryption key.
-Ransomware can be spread through infected email attachments or links, infected software updates, or through drive-by downloads.
+4. Ransomware: Ransomware is malware that encrypts files on a system and demands payment in exchange for the decryption key.
+Ransomware can be spread through infected email attachments or links, software updates, or drive-by downloads.

-5. Adware: Adware is a type of malware that displays unwanted advertisements or pop-ups on a user’s device.
+5. Adware: Adware is malware that displays unwanted advertisements or pop-ups on a user’s device.
 Adware can be installed through bundled software or infected websites.

 Characteristics of Malware